 Round (pin) gates are preferred for automatic three-plate molds and tunnel-gates (submarine gates) are preferred for automatic two-plate tools because of ease of gate separation and part ejection.
 See Figures 4.5 and 4.6.
-Forces required for automatic de-gating must be carefully considered.
-Large gate diameters with very tough resins may present practical limitations.
+One must consider carefully the forces required to automatically break gates with the tool's opening for specific resins and part designs.
+Large gate diameters with very tough resins may present practical limitations on gate sizing.